warrenspe/Stockings/README.md

 In other words, a loop is typically required each time data is sent or received over a TCP socket to ensure complete sending or retrieval of a message.

-`Stockings` is a threaded class wrapper which allows developers to send complete messages to and from an endpoint, as long as it is also using a Stocking to communicate.
+`Stockings` is a threaded socket wrapper which allows developers to send complete messages to and from an endpoint, as long as it is also using a Stocking to communicate.

 There are two flavours to Stockings depending on whether or not the system it's running on supports the [select.poll](https://docs.python.org/2/library/select.html#select.poll) construct.
 If it does, a PollStocking will be used, utilizing select.poll.
 If it doesn't (like most Windows platforms) a SelectStocking will be used instead, using select.select.
 Both provide the same functionality, however SelectStocking is less efficient as it requires the thread to wake up at a certain frequency to check whether or not we have data to send to the endpoint.
 This frequency can be configured by setting the environment variable `STOCKING_SELECT_SEND_INTERVAL` before creating the stocking, which should contain the frequency to wake in seconds.